 6. Launch your new brand strategically

-Could your business use expert help with a rebrand that hits the mark with your target audience?
-And beyond rebranding, would the deeper-dive Convergence process help your company to develop a single-minded platform from which your brand can flourish?
+Could your business use expert help with rebranding that hits the mark with your target audience?
+And beyond rebranding, would the deeper-dive convergence process help your company develop a single-minded platform from which your brand can flourish?

-At The Brandon Agency, our fully integrated marketing firm boasts a team of seasoned specialists who can cover rebranding and much more — including web design, brand strategy, creative, interactive, social media, analytics, conversion rate optimization, SEO and more — all in one place.
-And as certified brand strategists, we can help you with the macro-level business evaluation and focus shifts that are sometimes needed put your brand on a course to success.
+At Brandon, our fully integrated marketing firm boasts a team of seasoned specialists who can cover rebranding and much more — including web design, brand strategy, creative, interactive, social media, analytics, conversion rate optimization, SEO, and more — all in one place.
+And as certified brand strategists, we can help you with the macro-level business evaluation and focus shifts that are sometimes needed to put your brand on a course to success.

-To get started with professional assistance ranging from a simple brand analysis to a comprehensive, Convergence-guided strategy tailored to boost your brand’s overall performance and identity, contact us today.
+To get started with professional assistance ranging from simple brand analysis to a comprehensive, convergence-guided strategy tailored to boost your brand’s overall performance and identity, contact us today.